 Don’t believe the hype!
 Think what is best for you.
 Ask yourself what you want, what your priorities in life are.
 Thinking that “one day I might start a business” will not work.
 You should have a plan in your mind.
 What does your dream life look like?
 What will your days look like when you achieve what you want?
 How can you achieve your dream life?

 Make a plan for 5 and for 10 years.
 Write down the steps you’ll need to take.
 If you don’t know what you want or how to achieve it – you’ll never live your dream life.
 As soon as you have the clear picture – start acting.
 There will be no better time.
-Waiting for better times you are killing time!
+Waiting for a better timing you are just killing time!

 Inability to refuse instant rewards